huggingface/tokenizers/docs/source/quicktour.rst

         :end-before: END init_trainer
         :dedent: 8

-We can set the training arguments like :obj:`vocab_size` or :obj:`min_frequency` (here left at their default values of 30,000 and 0) but the most important part is to give the :obj:`special_tokens` we plan to use later on (they are not used at all during training) so that they get inserted in the vocabulary.
+We can set the training arguments like :entity:`vocab_size` or :entity:`min_frequency` (here left at their default values of 30,000 and 0) but the most important part is to give the :entity:`special_tokens` we plan to use later on (they are not used at all during training) so that they get inserted in the vocabulary.

 .. note::